Get 80% off your plan for your first 3 months*

 • Industry benchmarks: Compare revenue trends against industry projections and standards

 Legal due diligence uncovers legal risks and confirms the business operates within regulatory boundaries.
-This includes reviewing mandatory disclosures, as regulations require a Key Information Summary (KIS) to include a summary of the ‘most significant’ risks.
+Under clause 12 of Schedule 3 of the Financial Markets Conduct (FMC) Regulations, a Key Information Summary (KIS) must include a summary of the 'most significant' risks.

 Essential legal investigations: